Umihara Kawase (video game): Gameplay

-Umihara Kawase is a 2D side-scrolling platformer where the player controls the titular character, Kawase Umihara.
-(Note: Her surname is Umihara and her given name Kawase; Umihara comes first in the game's title because of the conventions of Japanese name order.)
+Umihara Kawase is a 2D side-scrolling platformer where the player controls the titular character, Umihara Kawase.
+(Note: Her surname is Umihara and her given name Kawase; Umihara comes first because of the conventions of Japanese name order.)
 The player navigates "fields", the game's levels, and completes it by entering one of its available exits.
 The player makes use of Kawase's fishing line, using it as a grappling hook to overcome hazards.

 The game contains a total of 49 fields of which four are exit fields and six are boss fields.
 The game makes use of colour palette of the Super Famicom for digitized photographic backgrounds.
 The game permits saving speedruns, establishing such play as a principal feature of the series.

 The game has a 30-minute time limit invisible to the player.
 When the timer runs out before reaching any end fields, the next exit always transports Kawase to the fixed single level (Field 28) regardless of the player's progress, after which the game ends.